Senior Instructor: Carol Cheong (Saraswati)

 Many times, reaching a certain goal is not just about physical limitations but also about becoming aware of personal emotional needs.
 An emotionally tense person will likely have a tight neck, shoulder, and back muscles.

 I believe in teaching with an open heart so that the students can feel my sincerity in supporting them.
 In this way, a relationship builds, where there is mutual trust.

 Currently, I am teaching Hatha Yoga, Pilates, and Dance.
 They might be very different in many ways but in my opinion, the key principles in all three disciplines are your breath and awareness.

 I had been fortunate enough to be able to have taught yoga in Lisbon, Rishikesh and Bali.
 In Singapore, I had written an elective course syllabus for the Nanyang Technology of Singapore University and currently teaching the course “Introduction to Pilates Matwork and Hatha Yoga” to the undergrads.
 There is much satisfaction for me as I am able to guide the same group of students for a period of 12 weeks which allow them to build a strong foundation and have better understanding of both pilates and yoga.
-This is now a very popular course, as we have almost 300 students on waiting list every semester.
+This is now a very popular course, as we have long waiting list every semester.
 I am grateful that I can share yoga and pilates to the young people.

 Teaching and choreographing have given me much strength, space, and spirituality.
 I hope that my classes can support your transformation as much as it had done for me.